shortstheory/shortstheory.github.io/_drafts/warstory.md

 106 → 46

-Amoonguss's becomes the target of Virizion's move.
+Amoonguss\'s becomes the target of Virizion\'s move.

-Nic's Virizion used Close Combat on Amoonguss.
+Nic\'s Virizion used Close Combat on Amoonguss.

-It's not very effective against Amoonguss.
+It\'s not very effective against Amoonguss.

 Amoonguss lost 62 HP (28%).